hkiyomaru/sonnet-mnist/README.md

 train_step = tf.train.AdamOptimizer().minimize(train_loss)
 ```

-Then, launch a Session to run the training iteration.
+Then, launch a session and run the training iterations on it.

 ```python
 with tf.Session() as sess: